 Visiting Namdroling Monastery, in Bylakuppe?
-In this travel blog, I will be sharing all the useful information you need to know – from how to get there to where to stay to what is the best time to travel.
+In this travel blog, I have shared all the useful information you need to know – from how to get there to where to stay to what is the best time to travel to Bylakuppe.

 But before we get into the details, let’s talk about my personal travel experience.

-If you are not interested in reading my experience of visiting Namdroling Monastery, scroll down to a heading that says how to travel from Bangalore to Bylakuppe.
+If you are not interested in reading my experience of Namdroling Monastery, scroll down to the heading that says how to travel from Bangalore to Bylakuppe.
 From there, and further below to the end of this travel blog, you will find useful and practical travel tips.

 Also, if you are visiting more places around Bangalore, other than Namdroling Monastery, read my places to visit near Bangalore blog.
-You may also be interested in reading my detailed Karnataka travel guide and this blog on top family tourist places to in Karnataka.
+You may also be interested in reading my detailed Karnataka travel guide and this blog on top family tourist places in Karnataka.

 Now, let’s get started with the topic at hand, and discuss in this travel blog my experience of visiting…

 Namdroling Monastery, Bylakuppe

-From where I found myself sitting, inside the premises of Namdroling Monastery, everything appeared like a fair-tale.
+From where I found myself sitting, inside the premises of Namdroling Monastery, everything appeared like a fairy tale.
 I was surrounded by a bright and cheerful company of a few thousand happy Buddhists, among which many were the first generation Tibetan refugees in India.

 Speaking of the fairy-tale, one of the greatest miseries of the human condition is that we are not always keen to give up on fairy tales.
-We expect our lives to turn into something magical, something extraordinary than the situation we are in right now.
+We expect our lives to turn into something magical, something extraordinary.

 “We are like dogs barking at the injustice of the universe when our keeper goes out, to buy us some more food” William James

-Most of the people of the 21st century are found either making such false promises to their future.
+Most of the people of the 21st century are found making such false promises to their future.
 But people in Bylakuppe, as it seemed, were all dedicated to their present.
-They appeared to have no more interest in the projections of romanticism than in the delusions of cynicism.
+They appeared to have no interest in the projections of romanticism or in the delusions of cynicism.